 Anomalous Left Coronary Artery from the Pulmonary Artery - ALCAPA

-When the left coronary artery develops abnormally, a very rare heart defect is called ALCAPA.
-With ALCAPA, the left coronary artery connects to the pulmonary artery instead of the aorta.
-This does not send oxygen-rich blood to the heart efficiently and can lead to weakening of the heart and must be repaired as soon as possible.
+ALCAPA is a rare congenital heart condition that occurs when the left coronary artery develops abnormally.
+In ALCAPA, instead of connecting to the aorta, the left coronary artery connects to the pulmonary artery.
+Because of this change, the blood that goes to the left side of the heart does not have oxygen.
+The heart grows weak and must be repaired as soon as possible.

-Your child’s cardiologist will perform a comprehensive physical exam, an EKG, an echocardiogram, and a chest X-Ray to diagnosis if your child has ALCAPA.
-Additional tests that may be needed for your child may include a cardiac catheterization, cardiac MRI, or a CT scan of your child’s heart.
+Additional tests that may be needed include a cardiac catheterization, cardiac MRI or a CT scan of your baby's heart.

 Close follow-up with a pediatric cardiologist and medications are needed in the first few weeks to months and possibly years after surgery.
-After the child enters into adulthood, they will be transferred to an adult cardiologist and will have frequent medical appointments to make sure their heart is working properly and is healthy.
+Future monitoring of ALCAPA will continue into adulthood to make sure the heart is working properly and is healthy.